 |Earnings Before Taxes|

-Financial Ratio Analysis - Musical Instrument ManufacturingFinancial ratio information can be used to compare how a company in the industry is performing relative to its peers.
+Financial Ratio Analysis - Musical Instrument ManufacturingFinancial ratio information can be used to benchmark how a company in the industry compares relative to its peers.
 Accounting statistics are calculated from the industry-average for income statements and balance sheets.

 |Profitability & Valuation Ratios - Musical Instrument Manufacturing||Industry Average|